 Ref.
 Trading Economics (tradingeconomics.com)

 The ‘ACABIM’ approach takes advantage of the recent technology of sharing digital building information via ISO16739 building information modelling (BIM), which promotes better collaboration and provides opportunities for automation in the compliant building design and approval processes.
-The key aspect of the approach is utilising the strengths of human experts and machines as appropriate.
-Human experts should be responsible to creating procedures and making final compliance decisions.
-Machines are given the tasks that humans find tedious to do but easy to execute, which is to execute repetitive procedures and instructions consistently and accurately.
-This human-guided approach to automation allows existing conventional Compliance Audit Procedures (CAP) to be documented as executable “flow- charts” and used to guide the auditing process.
+The key aspect of the approach is utilising the strengths of human experts and machines as appropriate: human experts assign trivial yet tedious tasks for machines to execute but remain responsible for final compliance decisions.
+This human-guided automation approach allows existing compliance audit procedures (CAP) (e.g. checklists and flowcharts) to be formalised to guide the auditing process.

 Download A4 brochure

 An innovative and practical automated cloud-based compliance audit system that supports the ISO-standard building information models (BIM) and other open standards